 Helicopter Evacuates 83 Year Old On Cruise

-A Coast Guard helicopter evacuates 83 year old on cruise, Royal Caribbean’s Anthem of the Seas, while the vessel was on its way back to New Jersey.
+A Coast Guard helicopter evacuates 83-year-old person on cruise, Royal Caribbean’s Anthem of the Seas, while the vessel was on its way back to New Jersey.
 The rescue took place on May 11 approximately 160 miles southeast of Elizabeth City, North Carolina.
 The woman, who has yet to be identified, had begun showing signs of renal failure, the ships second case including the evacuation in less than a month.

 In April of this year, a 71-year old male passenger was also medically airlifted in an MH-65 Dolphin helicopter coming out of Air Station Atlantic City, for the same condition.
 That patient was delivered to AtlantiCare Regional Medical Center in Atlantic County.
 The Anthem of the Seas was off the coast of Cape May County on a return trip from the Caribbean.